uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/operations/index.rst

 -----
 Input
 -----
-An input object aggregates all the data that algorithm requires for performing specific operation.
-The data represented via :txtref:`tables <table>`, so, typically, an input is a collection of tables, but not limited with them and can aggregate objects of arbitrary type.
+An input object aggregates all the data that the algorithm requires for performing a specific operation.
+The data is represented via :txtref:`tables
+<table>`, so, typically, an input is a collection of tables, but not limited to
+them and can aggregate objects of an arbitrary type.

 In general, input class definition is similar to :txtref:`descriptor
 <descriptors>`.
 An input defines properties that can be accessed by means of the